Marine Biology Semester

 Terminal Island, CA 90731-7330

-All Costs for Fall 17′ are subject to change.
+All Costs for Fall 18′ are subject to change based on yearly tuition rates.
 CSU Students who are non-CA residents are subject to CSU Out-of-State tuition fees.
 Two round-trip passages to the island are included (at the start and end of the semester, and over Thanksgiving).
 There will be additional costs for books, dissecting equipment, library privileges and personal field equipment.

 This course covers the taxonomy, morphology, physiology, and ecology of the major algal groups.